-Historical Carnival – the Battle of Orange – Ivrea
+Historical Carnival and the Battle of Oranges – Ivrea

 This Historical Carnival in Ivrea is also so famous because of the “Battle of Oranges” taking place on Sunday, Monday, and Tuesday afternoon.

 The main character of the Carnival is the heroine, the Miller.

 But many other characters and rituals are put on stage.

 On Thursday the Mayor of the city delivers his command power to the General who arrives in the City Hall with the Ensigns, Pifferi and Drums, and all of his General Staff (Napoleonic period), composed by officials by horse, who since 1800 have the task to assure the execution of the celebration.

 Other historical characters are the Sostituto Gran Cancelliere, the Podestà (guarantor of the citizens’ freedom), the Vivandiere, the Corteo with the Districts’ Flags.

-The same day citizens and visitors are invited to wear the Berretto Frigio, a red hat with a sock shape that symbolizes the participation to the revolt and that avoids to be the target of the Oranges Battle that occurs on Sunday.
+The same day citizens and visitors are invited to wear the Berretto Frigio, a red hat with a sock shape that symbolizes participation in the revolt and that avoids to be the target of the Oranges Battle.

-On Saturday 2nd, presentation of the Miller’s escort to the General and then there are the children’s celebration, the celebration of the different teams of Aranceri (people who throw oranges) through the streets, presentation of the charming miller to the city, historical parade of the Aranceri teams.
+On Saturday, presentation of the Miller’s escort to the General, children’s celebration, presentation of the different teams of Aranceri (people who throw oranges) through the streets, and of the charming miller to the city.
+Historical parade of the Aranceri teams.
+Fire show.

-Sunday 3rd, the Miller and the General go around and visit the city.
-In the afternoon the first Battle of Oranges with a jury observing teams in order to decide, the last day, who is the winner,
+On Sunday, historical parade and in the afternoon the first Battle of Oranges with a jury observing teams in order to decide, the last day, who is the winner.

-Monday 4th, the “Pich e Pala Trophy”.
-One man for team deal with the long shot of the orange towards the city Hall.
-In the afternoon the second Battle of Oranges,
+Monday the “Pich e Pala Trophy”.
+One man for every team deals with the long shot of the orange towards the city Hall.
+In the afternoon the second day of the Battle of Oranges,

 The program of the Historical Carnival in Ivrea is very rich of events, parades, music, customs rituals.